Are you pregnant and finding you’ve started struggling with breakouts?

 Hormones play a huge role in causing acne, and when you’re pregnant, you’ve got plenty of hormones coursing through your body.

 Certain hormones can cause you to increase sebum, or oil, production, which can lead to breakouts (source).
-But it’s not the oil that actually causes you to break out — it’s the bacteria that naturally live on your skin.
+But it’s not the oil that causes you to break out — it’s the bacteria that naturally live on your skin.

 This bacteria feeds on the excess oil and emits a substance that mixes with the oil and dead skin cells to inflame the skin and clog pores, resulting in breakouts.